eis/dropwizard-rest-example/README.md

 Simple example application following the tutorial at http://automationrhapsody.com/build-a-rest-stub-server-with-dropwizard/

-Compile and package with `mvn clean package`
+Compile and package with `mvn clean package`.

 Run with `run-server.cmd` or `run-server.sh`, depending on your platform.

 Urls: